frozosea/fmc/tracking/README.md

 Steps to run this project:

-1. create .env file and set this variables:
+1. create .env file and set these variables:
 - POSTGRES_USERNAME
 - POSTGRES_PASSWORD
 - POSTGRES_HOST